 I can use a series of phrases and sentences to describe in simple terms my family and other people, living conditions, my educational background and my present or most recent job.

 I can write short, simple notes and messages relating to matters in areas of immediate needs.
 I can write a very simple personal letter, for example thanking someone for something.

-Fernán has years of experience as a teacher, on his own, and as an employee.
-He has worked as a freelancer since 2012.
-He is also a sown translator.
-He is always studying a language and learning about Second Language Acquisition to improve his training as a teacher.
+I have years of experience as a teacher, on my own, and as an employee.
+I have worked independently since 2012.
+I am always learning a language (currently Esperanto) and about Second Language Acquisition to improve my training as a teacher.
 More information.

 This course uses two books:

 - Íslenska fyrir alla 3 as our textbook.
 Students can consult this textbook electronically for free, but it is recommended to have a copy to be able to write on it.
 If you live in Iceland, you can buy it from Bóksala stúdenta ready to use.
 Since its distribution is free, students who live in other countries will receive a link to the PDF so they can have it printed and bound at a copy center.

 - Icelandic Grammar Step by Step.
 Exercise book A1-A2 by Stefan Drabek.
 This is a grammar exercise book you can use from Icelandic 1 to Icelandic 4.
 If you live in Iceland, you can buy it from Bóksala stúdenta for your convenience.
 If you live in another country, you can buy it from the author’s website (products ship from Germany; there are no customs fees if you live in the EU; for other countries, you can ask the author or consult your local authorities).
 Students do these exercises independently as the book has an answer key, and they are expected to finish 75% of this book when they finish Icelandic 3.